openhab/openhab-addons/bundles/org.openhab.binding.mqtt.generic/README.md

 - The HomeAssistant Light Component does not support XY color changes.
 - The HomeAssistant Climate Components is not yet supported.

+## Value Transformations

+[Transformations](/docs/configuration/transformations.html) can be applied to:

+- Incoming availability payload
+- Incoming value
+- Outgoing value

+Transformations can be chained in the UI by listing each transformation on a separate line, or by separating them with the mathematical intersection character "∩".
+Transformations are defined using this syntax: `TYPE(FUNCTION)`, e.g.: `JSONPATH($.path)`.
+The syntax: `TYPE:FUNCTION` is still supported, e.g.: `JSONPATH:$.path`.
+Please note that the values will be discarded if one of the transformations failed (e.g. REGEX did not match) or returned `null`.

 ## Incoming Value Transformation

 All mentioned channels allow an optional transformation for incoming MQTT topic values.